-- Empower students by directly instructing academic and learning strategies to access the curriculum;
+Empowers students by directly instructing academic and learning strategies to access the curriculum

-- Collaborate with teachers to understand the instructional needs of students with specific learning profiles;
+Collaborates with teachers to understand the instructional needs of students with specific learning profiles

-- Team with parents to: provide resources to support students, coordinate Student Success Team Meetings, and provide consultation meetings.
+Teams with parents to: provide resources to support students, coordinate Student Success Team Meetings, and provide consultation meetings

 Support for All Students